MarionetteLabs/marionette-docs/api/architecture/application.md

 #### TriggerMethods

 Applications extend Backbone.Events, giving them access to the Backbone.Events API.
-The following are the list of TriggerMethods fired by the Controller Class.
+The following are the list of TriggerMethods fired by the Application Class.

 ##### `before:start`
 Callback: `onBeforeStart`
 Arguments: `options`

-Called just before the Application has started.
-The same options passed to the initializer as passed onto the start triggerMethod.
+Called just before the Application is started.
+The same options passed to the `initialize` method is passed onto the before:start triggerMethod.

 ##### `start`
 Callback: `onStart`
 Arguments: `options`

 The complement to `before:start`; this is triggered just after the Application starts.
+Receives the same `options` argument as the `initialize` method.

 ##### `before:add:region`
 Callback: `onBeforeAddRegion`